 We believe there is a significant unmet need for therapies that offer the potential to reduce daily disease management, particularly with insulin.
 We are seeking to create new therapies that aim to interrupt the progression of disease, are easy to administer, and can be easy to access

 Dr. Rajagopalan on why alternatives to insulin are desperately needed

 Enrolling Patients Today

-We are now enrolling people with type 2 diabetes who are uncontrolled on insulin therapy in the REVITA-T2Di (NCT #04419779) clinical research study.
-REVITA-T2Di will assess the potential of outpatient Revita® DMR treatment to improve blood sugar control and help to eliminate patients’ need for daily insulin.
+We are now enrolling patients whose type 2 diabetes is uncontrolled by long-acting insulin therapy in our Revitalize-1 clinical studies (NCT #04419779).
+Revitalize-1 will assess the potential of outpatient Revita® treatment to improve blood sugar control and help to eliminate patients’ need for long-acting insulin.

-REVITA-T2Di is a prospective, randomized, double-blind, sham-controlled study that is expected to enroll more than 300 patients at up to 35 sites in the United States and Europe.
+Revitalize-1 is a prospective, randomized, double-blind, crossover, sham-controlled study that is expected to enroll more than 500 patients across 35 sites in the United States and Europe.

 To learn more about the study and determine if you might be eligible to participate, revitastudy.com.Learn More about Revitalize-1